 It’s also known that different mushroom species target different areas of your body’s immune system.
 Therefore, it may be beneficial to consume a variety of different mushrooms to elicit a more intelligent and broad-based immune response.

-That's why we created our 15 in one mushroom blend– Immune Defence.
+That's why we created our eight in one certified organic mushroom blend– Mushroom Immunity.

 Maitake is one of nature’s richest sources of polysaccharides, containing unique fractions, including D-fraction and MD-fraction.
 Maitake has shown to stimulate macrophage, NK cell, T-Cell, and interleukin-1 activity.
 It’s also demonstrated powerful anti-HIV activity in in-vitro studies in the U.S, and Japan.

-BONUS TIP: Take vitamin C alongside your mushrooms.
-Vitamin C lowers the molecular weight of the beta-glucans (polysaccharide) in mushrooms which allows them to enter the cells easily and more efficiently.
+Bonus Immunity Tip: Take vitamin C with mushrooms.
+Vitamin C lowers the molecular weight of the beta-glucans (polysaccharides) in medicinal mushrooms which allows them to enter the cells easily and more efficiently.

-It’s well documented that chronic stress wreaks havoc on the body– rapid aging of the skin, brain loss, reduced immunity, hormone imbalances, weight gain, mood disorders and more.
+It’s well documented that chronic stress wreaks havoc on the body– rapid ageing of the skin, brain loss, reduced immunity, hormone imbalances, weight gain, mood disorders and more.

 We all deal with stress every day, and our bodies strive to adapt, keep balanced and stay healthy.